 According to the Happiness Project by Gretchen Rubin, scheduling an event in our calendars nets us quadruple joy.
 From a single event, you can enjoy it a whopping four times by: 1) anticipating and looking forward to it, 2) savouring and enjoying it, 3) talking about it and sharing it with your friends, and 4) reflecting and looking back at it.

 I don’t know about you, but to me that’s a pretty good return on investment.
-Choose something that lights you up.
+Choose something that lights you up or slows you down.
 Have a vision — a “why” — and use it to keep yourself motivated.
 If you need help, you can count on Lucca Cycling Club!